 Credit score requirements are up to the property management company or landlord to decide.
 Generally, the minimum credit score is around 600 to 620.
 Any credit score above 670 is considered great, and you shouldn’t have any issues with having your credit approved.

-What are my alternatives if I can’t get an apartment?
+What if I can't get approved for an apartment?

 Consider renting a privately owned rental property.
 Look into renting out a room, renting out a condo owned by an individual, or renting through a small, privately owned rental company.
 A property owned by a corporation is less likely to be willing to give you a chance than an individual owner or manager.